 Look away from the screen for a second, close your eyes, and really think about this.
+AND don’t let the impending question of “how do I go about deciding where to elope” interrupt this process.
 What floats to the surface?
 Ignore anything that says “I should want to feel X.” If ‘lazy and relaxed’ sounds delicious for your wedding day, that is completely acceptable!
 No judgment.
 Take a moment to uncover what you really, truly, want this day to be at its heart.

 Make a mental highlight reel of your greatest hits together:

 Climbing at Hope Trail.
 Forgetting to bring rain gear and getting soaked, laughing all the way back.
 The cabin at Shenandoah, and all the hiking we did around there.
 Oh, that time we took sandwiches to the park and had a picnic instead of eating inside again.
 We really liked that art gallery in downtown Charleston, too.

 Now look at the list, are there any common themes?
 The themes might be activities (hiking, climbing).
 Maybe there’s a foundational place for your relationship in there, like the trail where you realized this was not just a regular date, there was something deeper happening.

 If the activities in your highlight reel are not much alike, look for common feelings.